JavaBlangkon/Orbital-Constellation-Design/README.md

 twoBodyTool.py is a library tool consist the combination of function sv2coe, coe2sv, and derivative function F for the second ode integral function analysis

 toolUtilizationExample.py is a code example of how to evaluate the integration of second ode problem as well as how to plot the relationships between orbital elements and the period

+perturbationPlotTrial.py is the same method as toolUtilizationExample.py but now we are using the function of gravitational acceleration under perturbation due to J2